hmc-cs111-spring2023/hw-7-piconot-adam-hw7/design.md

 ```
 Engage Directive A:

-Detecting Right Left Directive A
+Detecting Right not Left Directive A
 Transition Up via Directive A

 Detect Up Left Directive B